montaque22/Double-Linked-List/README.md

 Inserts data at the end of the list

 **Kind**: instance method of <code>[DoubleLinkedList](#DoubleLinkedList)</code>
-**Summary**: Speed indicated that this method was comparable to the native array With 1000 small objects both were equal
-With 100000 small object the double linked list was slightly slower by ms With 1000000 small object the double linked list was still a little slower by about 30ms

 | Param | Type | Description |
 | --- | --- | --- |